-Sche specified schema name if we don’t specify the schema name then it is automatically created in the first existing schema in the search path.
+If we don’t specify the schema name, Sche specified schema name, it is automatically created in the first existing schema in the search path.

-Obj_sche specifies the object schema name of schema and its reference to object.
+Obj_sche specifies the object schema name of the schema and its object reference.

-It is a defined database link and with the help of this link, we can access objects.
+It is a defined database link, and we can access objects with the help of this link.

 How Synonyms works in PostgreSQL?

 We must install PostgreSQL in your system.
-We required basic knowledge about PostgreSQL.
+Required basic knowledge of PostgreSQL.
 We must require a database table to perform synonyms.
-We need basic knowledge about the synonyms syntax that means how it is used.
+Need basic knowledge about the synonyms syntax, which means how it is used.
 We can perform different operations on database tables with the help of psql and pgAdmin.
-The advanced server supports views, tables, functions, procedures, sequences, types, and objects, etc.
+The advanced server supports views, tables, functions, procedures, sequences, types, objects, etc.

-Let’s see how we can implement synonyms by using the following example as follows.
+Let’s see how we can implement synonyms by using the following example.

-First, we create table college by using the following statement as follows.
+First, we create a table college using the following statement.

 create table college (emp_id serial PRIMARY KEY, emp_name varchar(30), emp_dept varchar,emp_city varchar,emp_salary text);